 What do you need to do?

-The first task after loading the v7.14 update will be to check all existing Zero Rated or Exempt VAT Rates to ensure the correct VAT Type has been selected.
+If you haven’t already, you will need to check all existing Zero Rated or Exempt VAT Rates to ensure the correct VAT type has been selected.
 This needs to be carried out as soon as possible and before running a VAT return.
 For example, zero-rated sales/purchases to an EU country are categorised differently on the VAT return from the zero-rated UK transactions.

 Then the VAT Health Check should be run to identify any other areas that may need to be checked and corrected.
 This should be done as soon as possible in order to ensure your company is ready for VAT Return processing.